 Flights are tough, you don’t want to book too early and see the price drop, but you also don’t want to book too late and have the price go way up.
 Our recommendation is to wait until about 70 days out, and then monitor it for up to 20 days.
 Once you find a good price, reserve, and then just let it go (the Aloha way).

 I’ve seen car rental prices change by a couple hundred dollars in a few weeks.
 The good thing about car rentals are no advanced payments and the ability to cancel almost up to the day.
 Because of that, book early but check back often and up to a few days before your trip, if you find something less expensive, you can change your reservation.

 You won’t need as much lead time on activities.
 In fact there is so much to do on the islands that you could almost just purchase it as needed.
 However, the best activities sell out and if you want to be sure you can get on a specific outing, it’s a good idea to reserve it a month or two in advance.

 You don’t want to get down to the final days and realize that you need something from Amazon only to find it’ll take 2 weeks.
 Plan your packing list early so you can order any of the things necessary with plenty of time to spare.

-I’ve been known to pack the night before, and in one case the morning of a trip.
-But this trip is supposed to be relaxing.
-Don’t put extra stress trying to remember if you have everything in the last minute.
+I’ve been known to pack the night before, and in one case the morning of a trip, but this trip is supposed to be relaxing.
+Don’t put extra stress on yourself trying to remember if you have everything in the last minute.
 If you need to run to the store for something, it’s better done the day before.

 We recommend taking a printed copy of your itinerary in addition to any digital copies you may have.
 You never know when you won’t have wifi.
 I lost it once when I was going through the airport security and my only boarding pass was still on my text and wouldn’t download.
 I’ve also had a time when I got into a cab and couldn’t access the address of the hotel I was going to.
 Avoid the stress and have it printed out in case you need it.